4-18 Connective tissue

 Metachromatic dyes are so called because they stain cellular structures in a color slightly different from their original color.
 For example, mast cell granules stain purple by toluidine blue.

-The image is of a whole mesentery preparation stained to demonstrate elastic fibers.
+The image is of a whole preparation of a small piece of a mesentery stained to demonstrate elastic fibers.
 The mast cell nucleus is not stained, but its cytoplasm is filled with secretory granules.

-Whole preparation of mesentery.
+Whole mount of mesentery.
 Staining: Weigert.
 Large magnification.